linobollansee/fullstack-project/markdown/CHALLENGE.md

 - Test your application (both frontend and backend).

 ## Orders (Optional)
-Create a full CRUD application for products.
+Create a full CRUD application for orders.
 This includes the following features:

 - An order has the following properties: id, productIds, totalPrice, customerId
 - Create a REST API in the NestJS backend to manage orders (create, read, update, delete).